Robin Nash: 1970s and 1980s

-From 1973 to July 1980 Nash was producer (later executive producer) of Top of the Pops, the weekly chart-based popular music show created in 1964 by Johnnie Stewart, Stanley Dorfman and the Controller of BBC1 at the time Bill Cotton.
-Nash succeeded Mel Cornish as Dorfman's co-producer in 1973 after Cornish had replaced Stewart at the end of 1969.
+From 1973 to July 1980 Nash was producer (later executive producer) of Top of the Pops, a British weekly chart-based popular music show.
+Nash started as co-producer with Stanley Dorfman.
 During this period TOTP regularly attracted audiences of 15 million.
 Nash briefly returned to the executive producer role in January 1981, whilst current executive producer Michael Hurll was on holiday leave.

 Concurrently, Nash produced for children's television The Basil Brush Show (featuring Derek Fowlds and a garrulous puppet fox, 1972–75) and the variety show Crackerjack (1975–77), and worked with Bruce Forsyth and then Larry Grayson on The Generation Game (from 1976).
 In 1978 he became Head of Variety at the BBC.

 In the 1980s Nash produced such comedy shows as Terry and June (with Terry Scott and June Whitfield, 1985), No Place Like Home (with William Gaunt, 1983–1987), and Carla Lane's I Woke Up One Morning (1985–86) and Bread (1986–1991).
 He was appointed Head of Television Comedy in 1989, moving three years later into work for production companies, including Alomo's sitcom Goodnight Sweetheart for the BBC (1993–99) and Harry Hill's series for Channel 4 (1998–2000).

 Demeanour and approach

 With his background in the BBC's "old school", Nash was a dapper and quite flamboyant figure, recognisable by his jaunty bow-ties and moustache.
-Tony Blackburn, one of many TOTP presenters, recalled that he "seemed perfectly in tune with the [1970s] era, forever camping it up with his booming, over-the-top voice."
+Tony Blackburn, a TOTP presenter in the 1970s, recalled that he "seemed perfectly in tune with the [1970s] era, forever camping it up with his booming, over-the-top voice."
 A fellow BBC executive, Will Wyatt, described him as "a big, warm, cuddly bear of a man with an easy charm at work and a huge collection of Clarice Cliff pottery at home".

 Nash regretted that the use of recording and editing techniques detracted from the sense of "performance" that could be achieved from live television, and once said that he would "love Top of the Pops to be live" (rather as its forerunner, and then competitor, Ready Steady Go!, had been).

 In his later years, Nash occasionally contributed to documentaries about the history of television.
-He died on 18 June 2011, aged 84, during a season of repeats on BBC Four of editions of Top of the Pops that he had produced in 1976, and the day after the funeral of Flick Colby, who had choreographed dance sequences for the show with, among others, Pan's People and Ruby Flipper.
+He died during a season of repeats on BBC Four of editions of Top of the Pops that he had produced in 1976, and the day after the funeral of Flick Colby, who had choreographed dance sequences for the show during Nash's years as a producer.